TheRealKasumi/NikoLight/documentation/api/ReadMe.md

-# TesLight's REST API
+# NikoLight's REST API

-TesLight offers a simple json based API that can be consumed by clients to read information from the controller, adjust settings and transfer files.
+NikoLight offers a simple json based API that can be consumed by clients to read information from the controller, adjust settings and transfer files.
-Generally the API is documented in the [Postman collection](TesLight%20API.postman_collection.json) as well as the [OpenApi document](OpenApi.yaml).
+Generally the API is documented in the [Postman collection](NikoLight%20API.postman_collection.json) as well as the [OpenApi document](OpenApi.yaml).
 As addition the well known Swagger UI is available under `192.168.4.1/ui/swagger.html` once you are connected to the controller.
 It can be used to explore and experiment with the API.
 In this document we will give some additional information, where we think it is necessary.